Caribou Survival Adaptations:

 using materials that symbolize caribou body parts.

 - Build your model caribou.
-Display your group's creation and explain it
+Display your group's creation and share it

 - Draw the basic outline of a caribou on a huge piece

-how you will show the adaptations on your big paper caribou.
+how you will show the adaptations on your paper caribou.

 *Adapted from PROJECT CARIBOU, An Educator's Guide to Wild Caribou of North